quangnd/Node-API-ImageSearch/how-to-register-google-search-api.md

-#(This document based on document from google-images module at https://github.com/vdemedes/google-images.
-I edited more info to clear up!)#

 # Set up Google Custom Search Engine

 Google deprecated their public Google Images API, so to search for images you need to sign up for Google Custom Search Engine.